anewton1998/draft-regext-ext-json-media-type/draft-regext-rdap-x-media-type.md

 used by servers to determine a client's capability to handle the RDAP extension.
-This specification does not require the usage of those extension identifiers in the "extensions" parameter, though clients SHOULD list the extension identifier in the "extensions" parameter when using other protocol elements of those extensions.
-Servers SHOULD NOT require the usage of extension identifiers in the "extensions" parameter when other extension protocol elements are used.
+This specification does not require the usage of those extension identifiers in the "extensions" parameter, though clients SHOULD list the extension identifier in the "extensions" parameter when using other protocol elements of those extensions for better compatibility with servers recognizing the "extensions" parameter.
+Servers SHOULD NOT require the usage of extension identifiers in the "extensions" parameter when other extension protocol elements are used for backwards-compatibility purposes.

+## RDAP-X Extension

+This document defines an RDAP "profile" extension using the identifier "rdapx" (hyphen characters are not allowed in RDAP extension identifiers).
+This RDAP extension defines no additional RDAP queries or response structures.

+The purpose of this RDAP extension is to allow servers to signal support for the "extensions" parameter in "rdapConformance" arrays of responses to "/help" (aka "service discovery").

 ## Examples